ItsMonish/bitespeed-backend-task/README.md

 Built with Typescript and express with Node runtime.
 Uses PostgreSQL.

 There is no frontend, use curl / postman or something similar.

+# Instructions to setup:
+Use the docker-compose command below in the project root:
+`docker-compose up --build`